-The bright colors of the cheese pops out even more when served on an artisan wooden board, a marble or stoneware plate.
-It lifts up the appearance of the cheeses but also the overall impression of the board.
+The bright colors of the cheese pops when served on an artisan wooden board or a marble or stoneware plate.
+The platter boosts the appearance of the cheese but also the overall impression of the board.

-When you put together your cheese board, be sure to mix up your cheeses.
-Think about flavors, texture (soft, semi-solid and solid cheeses) and colors (white mold, blue mold, red smear and yellow cheese).
-Variety makes it of course more fun to eat the cheeses and to discover new pairings but it also adds visual interest to your board and sparks conversation.
+Mix up the types of cheeses on the board.
+Think about flavors, texture (soft, semi-hard and hard cheeses) and colors (white mold, blue mold, red smear and yellow cheese).
+Variety makes it fun to discover new pairings and also adds visual interest to your board and sparks conversation.

 For your presentation, consider leaving some of the cheese mostly whole with a cutting knife beside.
-Others you can cut out half.
-Solid yellow cheese can advantageously be cut out completely, e.g. in sticks or small cubes.
+Others you can cut in half, or crumble a few easy-to-grab pieces off.
+Solid yellow cheese can advantageously be cut completely, like in sticks or small cubes.

-Accompaniments is what makes the cheese board really fun – this is where you get to experiment with different flavors, textures and combinations.
-And the accompaniments are also what can make your cheese board special – it can be simple with just a few cheeses and cured meats or you can go for the full flavor palette depending on the occasion.
+Accompaniments are what makes a cheese board really fun – this is where you get to experiment with different flavors, textures and combinations.
+Accompaniements can be simple with just a few cheeses and cured meats or you can go for the full flavor palette depending on the occasion, making it really special.

 Serve your accompaniments directly on the board or in small bowls to fill up the negative space and visually enhance the presentation.

 Bread comes in many different shapes and variants.
 Look not only for flavor but also color and texture.
-It may be a long raised sourdough bread, toasted rye bread or a light Italian bread.
-Crisp crispbread or delicious rustic biscuits can also be an option and taste delicious with cheese
+It may be crusty sourdough bread, toasted rye bread or a light Italian loaf.
+Crispbread or delicious rustic biscuits can also be an option and taste delicious with cheese.

-Plum chutney, jams, figs or other dried fruits, nuts and fresh berries are excellent choices for especially blue cheeses as it balances out the bold flavors from the blue mold.
+Plum chutney, jams, figs or other dried fruits, nuts and fresh berries are excellent choices for blue cheeses as they balance out the sharp flavors from the blue mold.

-A true crowd pleaser are artisanal cheeses and cured meats – the perfect duo.
-Choose parma ham, sausage, chorizo or similar.
-If you want to go with more savory items pickled onions, tomato- and basil pesto or olive tapenade are great choices.
+A true crowd pleaser with artisanal cheeses are cured meats – the perfect duo.
+Choose prosciutto, sausage, chorizo or similar.
+If you want to go with more savory items, try pickled onions, tomato and basil pesto or olive tapenade.

 Remember, not all accessories have to be homemade, you can easily buy stylish accessories in good delis or well-stocked supermarkets.

-And there you have it - the perfect cheese board ready for all your fall entertaining!
+And there you have it - the perfect cheese board ready for all your entertaining occasions!

 Do you also want tips on temperature, how much cheese to serve and what knives to use?
 Check out this complete cheese board guide.